kdgregory/log4j-aws-appenders/docs/sns.md

 sent as soon as possible after it's passed to the appender, because SNS does not support message batching.
 Note, however, that the messages are still sent on a background thread unless you enable [synchronous mode](design.md#synchronous-mode).

+## Oversize Messages

+SNS has a maximum message size of 262,144 bytes ([doc](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html).
+While most logged messages won't exceed this limit, some (in particular, Spring exception traces) might.
+How the appender handles this depends on the `truncateOversizeMessages` configuration setting:

+* If `true` (the default), the message is truncated to the maximum allowed size.
+This is appropriate for simple text messages, as it preserves as much information as possible.
+However, it will corrupt messages formatted using JSON.
+* If `false`, the message is discarded.

+In either case, the oversize message is logged in the framework's internal status logger.
+The number of oversize messages is available through the JMX `oversizeMessages` attribute.